Skip to content

 Match Frame Rate tells your Apple TV to switch its output refresh rate to match the content.
 Without it, a 24fps film gets displayed at 60Hz, creating that “soap opera” judder effect.
 Match Dynamic Range stops the Apple TV from forcing HDR on SDR content, which reduces processing load and prevents washed-out colors.

-I tested this on a 3rd-gen Apple TV 4K connected to a Sony A80L OLED.
-Enabling both settings eliminated all playback stutter in Apple TV+, Netflix, and Disney+ content.
-The screen briefly goes black during the switch, which is normal.
+I tested this on a 3rd-gen Apple TV 4K connected to a Sony A80L OLED: stutter gone across Apple TV+, Netflix, and Disney+.
+The brief black screen during the switch is normal.

 Your TV must support the content's frame rate for Match Frame Rate to work.
 Most modern 4K TVs handle 24Hz, 30Hz, 50Hz, and 60Hz natively.
 Check your TV's specs if you see a "format not supported" message.